 # Romeo Montague, Lab 1 # Juliet Capulet, Lab 1 # We certify that we worked cooperatively on this programming # assignment, according to the rules for pair programmingIf you do not know what the terms cooperatively and/or rules for pair programming mean, please read about Pair Programming before starting this assignment.
 Please turn in each program as you finish it, so that I can accurately assess the progress of the class as a whole during this assignment.

 Print this document and carefully read it, marking any parts that contain important detailed information that you find (for review before you turn in the files).
 The code you write should be as compact and elegant as possible, using appropriate Python idioms.

-Problem Summary:Write a class that represents and defines operators for Dimensional numbers, which are represented by an int or float value and 3 integers representing the dimensions: length, mass, and time.
-With this class we can write scripts that perform numeric calculations on values of this new numeric type, which automatically keeps track of the dimensions for each value (and prohibits operations that mix dimensions in illegal ways).
+Problem Summary:Write a class that represents and defines operators for Rational numbers, which are represented by an int numerator and denominator.
+With this class we can write scripts manipulating this new numeric type, which unlike floats performs exact numeric calculations.
+For example

 |Problem #2: Bag Class (iterators)||